mcneel/developer.rhino3d.com/_guide_topics/rhinocommon/creating-zoo-plugins.md

 The general steps required to create a Zoo plugin are:

 1. Make sure you have Zoo installed.
-1. Launch Microsoft Visual Studio 2010.
+1. Launch Microsoft Visual Studio.
 1. Create a new *Class Library* project using either Visual C# or Visual Basic .NET.
 1. Add a reference to *ZooPlugin.dll*, which is found in the Zoo installation folder.
 Make sure to set the reference's *Copy Local* property to `False`.
-1. Create a new public class that inherits from the `IZooPlugin` interface.
+1. Create a new public class that inherits from the `IZooPlugin3` interface.
 1. Implement the interface members.
 (For detailed information about the interface members, see the sample Zoo plugin listed below.)
 1. Build your plugin.
 1. [Digitally sign your plugin]({{ site.baseurl }}/guides/rhinocommon/digitally-signing-plugins-for-zoo).